Cluster (novels): Thousandstar (1980)

+The story takes place before Chaining the Lady, hence the mystery of the Ancients is still unsolved.
 A new Ancient Site has been discovered, and unlike others which are "dead" this one appears to be active and functioning.
 To determine which Sphere has the right to explore it and investigate its secrets, a competition is being held.
 Each competing team consists of a carefully matched host and transferee pair, chosen for their complementary skills and knowledge.
 The tasks test all of the competitors' abilities to their limit and range from word puzzles to navigating past a black hole.
 However, both Heem of Highfalls and his transferee Jessica of Capella have deep dark secrets that may cost them not just the competition but their lives.

 Viscous Circle (1982)

-Viscous Circle is a story about a strange and inhuman race of beings and an experimental attempt to transfer into creatures that seem only slightly sapient.
-They are ultimate pacifists that take the form of magnetic disks that float through space and simply demagnetize and destroy themselves when faced with an unpleasant thought.
+Like Thousandstar, this story takes place before Chaining the Lady, when the nature of the Ancients is still a mystery.
+Viscous Circle is set on the planet of the Bands, a strange race of beings who are the ultimate pacifists -- they take the form of magnetic disks that float through space and simply demagnetize and self-destruct when faced with an unpleasant thought.
+When Solarisns arrive and attempt to wipe out the entire population, one Band has to figure out how to stop them.